Kissinger on Russia: Insights and Recommendations

 The quotes below are divided into categories similar to those in Russia Matters’ news and analysis digests, reflecting the most pertinent topic areas for U.S.-Russian relations broadly and for drivers of the two countries’ policies toward one another.

-Bulleted text that is not italicized, bracketed or in parentheses is a direct quote from Mr. Kissinger’s writings or speech.
+Bulleted text that is not italicized, bracketed or in parentheses is a direct quote from Mr. Kissinger.
+All sections may be updated with both new statements and continued research into past statements.

 I. U.S. and Russian priorities for the bilateral agenda